iggyrrieta/latex_vsc/README.md

 ### Using Visual Studio Code

 This is the simplest case scenario.
+In this case, you can totally work with your latex project using `Latex-workshop` extension.

-Go to  `Latex Workshop` settings and modify `Out Dir` option:
+Open Visual Studio Code and go to  `Latex Workshop` settings, modify `Out Dir` option:

 1. This is the default state